imswadhinkido37/Swadhin-QA-Automation-Engineer-Assignment/README.md

-# Swadhin-QA-Automation-Engineer-Assignment
+# E-commerce Automation

-This repo features a frontend and backend automation framework for the Senior QA Engineer role.
-It automates product searches, purchase flows, and price comparisons on e-commerce sites like Amazon and Flipkart.
-Includes performance and security tests.
-Check the README for setup and instructions.
+This project automates product searches and purchase processes on e-commerce websites like Amazon and Flipkart using Playwright.

+## Setup

+1. Clone the repository.
+2. Run `npm install` to install dependencies.
+3. Run `node tests/ecommerce.spec.js` to execute the test.

+## Project Structure

+- `tests/`: Contains test scripts.
+- `utils/`: Utility functions (if needed).
+- `reports/`: Test reports and screenshots.